 Udemy has over 100,000 courses available on the website, from cooking to winemaking to bartending and spirits courses.
 The bartending selection alone is vast.
-Bartender Paul Martin—who holds the Guinness World record for speed mixing—offers a crash course in home bartending, complete with sections on garnishes, mixing, and classic cocktail mastery.
-Carlos Batista, a certified sommelier and spirit specialist, leads a master class on gin—participants need no prior experience, and the sommelier-author walks viewers through gin types, brands to know, flavors, origins, and cocktails.
+Bartender Paul Martin—a two-time Guinness World Record holder for speed mixing—offers a crash course in home bartending for $30, complete with sections on garnishes, mixing, and classic cocktail mastery.
+Carlos Batista, a certified sommelier and spirit specialist, leads a master class on gin for $50.
+Participants need no prior experience, and the sommelier-author walks viewers through gin types, brands to know, flavors, origins, and cocktails.
 Batista also leads courses on cordials, vodka, tequila, and more rarefied options.

 There are also courses on designing bottle labels and courses on managing bars.
 There’s even a course on the chemistry of alcoholic beverages.
 All graduates walk away with a certificate, and courses offer open and direct communication with instructors.

 One should note that Udemy’s courses are aimed at those looking for casual courses in the bar world.
 Most are a few hours long, and they tend to be aimed at the new or home bartender looking to expand their skills, or beginners just looking to get their feet wet.

 Udemy offers courses for free but with those free courses, graduates won’t come out of the course with a certificate or have access to an instructor like in the paid options.

 The offerings on this list teach a range of skills to bartenders of all levels and with varying budgets.
 Courses cover everything from practical skills to the history to recipes.
 It was important that each course on this list touch on most, if not all, aspects of bartending—not just making drinks.